Lojaiyne/Team8/README.md

 # Team8
-Just making sure
+Just making sure;
-I can edit it - Kofi
+I can edit it - Kofi;